JiaoZhang-Amanda/CS-interview/Object-Oriented Programming/C:C++ Interview Q.md

 This type of memory error will occur when an uninitialized variable is read in your application.
 6. Cross Stack Access
 This occurs when a thread accesses stack memory of a different thread.

+### How to find identify memory leaking
+* **Valgrind**: Valgrind is a multipurpose code profiling and memory debugging tool for Linux when on the x86 and, as of version 3, AMD64, architectures.
+It allows you to run your program in Valgrind's own environment that monitors memory usage such as calls to malloc and free (or new and delete in C++).
+If you use uninitialized memory, write off the end of an array, or forget to free a pointer, Valgrind can detect it.

 ### Smart Pointers
 ```